 K.R.
 (Kate) Conway is a sarcastic bugger who likes to torment Cape Cod’s summertime tourists, taunting them about sneaky sharks and traffic-free backroads.
 She’s been a professional journalist since 1999 when several newspaper editors lost their minds and hired her as a feature writer.
 She is best known, however, for her Urban Fantasy series, Undertow, which reads like a mash-up of Jaws and The Goonies.
 Awards, nominations, and features include Barnes and Noble’s Seven Terrifying Summer Reads for Teens (2015), Teen Ink Magazine’s Best Picks, Girl’s Life Magazine Cool Winter Reads, newspapers, magazines, and radio.
 Nominations include Indie Recon Live (Best New YA, Best Opening Line, Best Book Boyfriend), YALSA, Cybil, Goodreads, IRDA, and others.

 The series has spawned fan fiction, fan art, jewelry, clothing, and even tattoos.
 Conway, who is a member of SCBWI, teaches fiction craft at writer conferences, high schools, and libraries.
 She lives on Cape Cod with her equally weird family and a strange assortment of critters.
 When not writing, Conway drives a forty-foot Loser Cruiser that smells like forgotten Pony sneakers from the 80s.
-She is one of the faculty of the Teen Conference.
+She is the founder of the Teen Conference.

 ~ HILLARY MONAHAN / EVA DARROWS ~